Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 External files

-• SatCom_Omni_2p2G_Isolated.pattern - Simple antenna model to be loaded into the scenario
+• SatCom_Omni_2p2G_Isolated.pattern - This is a simple antenna pattern model file to be loaded into the scenario.

-• SatCom_Omni_2p2G_Installed.pattern - Antenna model using ANSYS tools to account for absorption / reflection off the satellite body
+• SatCom_Omni_2p2G_Installed.pattern - This is an antenna pattern model file created using the ANSYS HFSS™ 3D high-frequency simulation software to account for absorption / reflection off the satellite body.

-• The external files are available for download from the STK Data Federate, at AGI - Document Library- STK 12 - Starter Tutorials - DME_Session3_Comms_and_Event_Analysis.
+These files are available for download from the STK Data Federate.
+The file path is AGI > Documents > STK 12 > Starter Tutorials > DME_Session3_Comms_and_Event_Analysis.

-We built a starter scenario for you that contains the flight and the Pegasus hypersonic vehicle.
-You can open the scenario from the SDF or from a local copy, and open the downloaded scenario from the SDF or the completed scenario from DME: Hypersonics and EOIR (Part 2 of 3) Lesson.
+A partially created scenario containing the X-43's test flight has been provided for you.
+You can open the scenario from the SDF directly in STK or from a copy downloaded to your local file system.
+You can use either the scenario from the SDF or your previously completed scenario from the DME: Hypersonics and EOIR (Part 2 of 4) lesson.

 1. Launch STK ().

-1. Open the Location: shortcut menu when the Open dialog box opens.
+1. Open the Location dropdown menu in the Open dialog.

 2. Select STK Data Federate.

-3. Select the Browse tab when the SDF opens.
+3. Select the Browse tab in the Open dialog.

-6. Click Open .
+2. Click Open.
 Be patient.
 This is a large scenario and might take a minute or two to load.

-Examine the scenario.
-This mission is a continuation of what was built in DME: Hypersonics and EOIR.
+3. Examine the scenario.
+This mission is a continuation of what was built in the DME: Hypersonics and EOIR (Part 2 of 4) lesson.
 In the scenario, you should see the hypersonic test flight.
-Later in this mission, you can assess a system detecting and tracking the hypersonic aircraft.
+In the next lesson, you can assess a system that detects and tracks the hypersonic vehicle.

-When you save a scenario in STK, it will save in the format in which it originated.
-In other words, if you open a VDF, the default save format will be a VDF (.vdf).
+When you save a scenario in STK, it will save in its originating format.
+That is, if you open a VDF, the default save format will be a VDF (.vdf).
 The same is true for a scenario file (*.sc).
-If you want to save a VDF as a SC file (or vice-versa), you must change the file format when you are performing the Save As procedure.
+If you want to save a VDF as a file scenario file (or vice-versa), you must change the file format by using the Save As feature.

 1. Open the File menu once the scenario has loaded.